sagarSahay/Pokemon/ReadMe.md

 ## Further enhancements needed for Production env

 - A heart beat end point to know if the service is up.

 - Adding scripts to run the tests and adding more tests for edge cases.

+- The various end points to get the basic information and get translation data are at the moment hardcoded, I would have like to move this information to the configuartion file.

 - If the service is to be scaled for millions of users then some kind of caching strategy can be thought of which caches all the pokemon information and retreives basic information from the cache.
 In this scenario we can delegate fetching of basic information to another service.